Manaslu Tsum Valley Trek - 19 Days

 What is not included?

-• International flight costs.
+• International flight costs

-• Excess baggage charges (up to 8kg per person).
+• Excess baggage charges (up to 8kg per person)

-• Extra overnight stay in Kathmandu due to early arrival, late departure, or early return from the trek.
+• Extra overnight stay in Kathmandu due to early arrival, late departure, or early return from the trek

-• Personal expenses - Shopping, snacks, bottled water for boiling, hot (tea/coffee) and cold drinks, hot showers, alcohol, Wi-Fi, telephone, battery charging fees, laundry, additional porters, etc.
+• Personal expenses - Shopping, snacks, bottled water for boiling, hot (tea/coffee) and cold drinks, hot showers, alcohol, Wi-Fi, telephone, battery charging fees, laundry, additional porters, etc

-• Personal clothing and equipment.
+• Personal clothing and equipment

-• Travel insurance covering emergency rescue and evacuation at high altitude (mandatory).
+• Travel insurance covering emergency rescue and evacuation at high altitude (mandatory)

-• Gratuities to tour guides and porters.
+• Tips to tour guides and porters (recommended)

 Route Map